Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 Single terms are tokenized before the search according to the appropriate data dictionary definition(s).

 If you do not specify a field, it will search in the content and properties.
 This is a shortcut for searching all properties of type content.
-Terms can not contain a whitespace.
+Terms cannot contain a whitespace.

 ```sql
 banana